basho/basho_docs/content/riak/kv/2.1.3/configuring/strong-consistency.md

 ## Strong Consistency and Active Anti-Entropy

-Riak's [[active anti-entropy]] \(AAE) feature _can_ repair strongly consistent data.
+Riak's [active anti-entropy][glossary aae] \(AAE) feature _can_ repair strongly consistent data.
 Although it is not necessary to use active anti-entropy if you are using strong consistency, we nonetheless recommend doing so.

-Without AAE, all object conflicts are repaired via [[read repair|Active Anti-Entropy#Read-Repair-vs.-Active-Anti-Entropy]].
+Without AAE, all object conflicts are repaired via read repair.
 Read repair, however, cannot repair conflicts in so-called "cold data," i.e. data that may not be read for long periods of time.
 While using AAE does entail small performance losses, not using AAE can lead to problems with silent on-disk corruption.

-To avoid these problems, you should [[enable active anti-entropy|Managing Active Anti-Entropy##Enabling-Active-Anti-Entropy]] in your cluster.

 ## Strong Consistency and Bitcask

-One feature that is offered by Riak's optional [Bitcask][plan backend bitcask] backend is [[object expiry|Bitcask#Configuring-Bitcask]].
+One feature that is offered by Riak's optional [Bitcask][plan backend bitcask] backend is object expiry.
 If you are using strong consistency and Bitcask together, you should be aware that object metadata is often updated by the strong consistency subsystem during leader changes, which typically take place when nodes go down or during network partitions.
 When these metadata updates take place, the time to live (TTL) of the object is refreshed, which can lead to general unpredictably in objects' TTL.
 Although leader changes will be rare in many clusters, we nonetheless recommend that you use object expiry in strongly consistent buckets only in situations when these occasional irregularities are acceptable.